Topological invariance of Liouville structures for taut foliations and Anosov flows: Smoothing (bi)foliated homeomorphisms

 and $\partial_z$ is positively transverse to $\mathcal{F}$. \end{defn}

 There exists a uniform constant $\delta_0 > 0$ such that every open ball of radius less than $\delta_0$ in $M$ admits coordinates adapted to $\mathcal{F}$.

 Let $0 < \delta < \delta_0$ and $\mathcal{T}$ be a triangulation of $M$.
-We say that $\mathcal{T}$ is \textbf{$\delta$-fine} is each of its simplices is included in a ball of radius $\delta/2$.
-We now assume that $\mathcal{T}$ is $\delta$-fine and in general position with respect to $\mathcal{F}$, which can always be achieved by considering a sufficiently fine and suitable subdivision of $\mathcal{T}$ and applying Thurston's Jiggling Lemma~\cite{T74} (see also~\cite[Section 4A2]{V16}).
+We say that $\mathcal{T}$ is \textbf{$\delta$-fine} if each of its simplices is included in a ball of radius $\delta/2$.
+We now assume that $\mathcal{T}$ is $\delta$-fine and in general position with $\mathcal{F}$, which can always be achieved by considering a sufficiently fine and suitable subdivision of $\mathcal{T}$ and applying Thurston's Jiggling Lemma~\cite{T74} (see also~\cite[Section 4A2]{V16}).

 For $0 \leq i \leq 3$, we write